sakuli/sakuli.github.io/content/docs/enterprise/_index.md

 With your active **[Sakuli Enterprise](/enterprise)** subscription you will receive an email with:

 - _Sakuli license-key_ - Contains information about your subscription and is used by Sakuli itself
-- and a _NPM-Token_ - Allows access to private enterprise packages on NPM
+- and a _NPM-Token_ - Allows access to Sakuli's private enterprise packages on NPM

 There are several ways to handle these information.
 The most simple way for setting up your enterprise features is as follows (_substitute the placeholders between the chevrons with the appropriate values_):